jmcdo29/nestjs-spelunker/README.md

 ## Caution

 This package is in early development, and any bugs found or improvements that can be thought of would be amazingly helpful.
 You can [log a bug here](/issues/new), and you can reach out to me on Discord at [PerfectOrphan#6003](https://discordapp.com).

-> WARNING: Due to the complex nature of Dynamic Modules and imports, and not wanting to re-write all of Nest's DI logic to determine all of those features, dynamic modules and promised imports currently do not show up in the debug functions output.
-This is a future enhancement that will take a lot of time to work on.
-Any help with that is appreciated.